Research Interests

 Working Papers

-- It Ain’t Over ‘Til It’s Over: Post-IPO VC Ownership Effect on Innovation-Enhancing Investment of Newly Public Firms (with T. Kim and H. Woo)
+VC Ownership and Innovation in Newly Public Firms (Revise and Resubmit) (with T. Kim and H. Woo)

 Work-in-progress